Wildlife Corner

 Beginning With Habitat Map: The Beginning with Habitat (BwH) Map Viewer is an online adaptation of BwH's extensive collection of natural resource information provided by state, federal, and non-profit conservation partners.
 This information can help land-use decision makers balance growth and management goals with conservation of Maine's fish, wildlife, and natural places.

-Maine Audobon’s A Woodland Owner’s Guide to Forestry for Maine Birds: Forestry for Maine Birds (FFMB ) is a new approach to managing woodlands.
+Maine Audubon’s A Woodland Owner’s Guide to Forestry for Maine Birds: Forestry for Maine Birds (FFMB ) is a new approach to managing woodlands.
 It helps foresters, loggers and family woodland owners like you see the forest “for the birds” when designing and implementing management strategies.

 Managing Grasslands, Shrublands and Young Forest: A comprehensive, practical habitat management guide focused on the conservation and stewardship of early-successional habitats that have declined significantly across the region and are critical for many wildlife species.
 The guide explains the ecological importance of these habitats, outlines techniques and tools for maintaining or restoring these dynamic landscapes effectively.